A new hierarchical clustering algorithm to identify non-overlapping like-minded communities

-Although there are many existing papers~\cite{leskovec2010empirical} \cite{yang2012defining} that compare different community detection methods, a comparative study of behavioral property based community detection and structural property based community detection has not been done in the literature to the best of our knowledge.

-\/* All of the algorithms mentioned above only try to optimize one metric using only single source of information.
-We also try a new approach to use both behavioral and structural information to get better performance in both \emph{Modularity} and \emph{Like-mindedness} metrics.*/
+Modani et al. \cite{modani2012like} recently presented a method to identify an overlapping community structure having high like-mindedness.
+Even though this method works well in practice, it does not give a theoretical upper bound on its worst-case running time.
+Moreover, the efficacy of this method has not been evaluated with respect to structural metrics like modularity.
+In this paper, we present a new algorithm \emph{Like-mindedness Maximization} which achieves a high value of the goodness metric \emph{like-mindedness} in the non-overlapping community structure it finds.
+We compare this algorithm with other existing behavioral and structural data based non-overlapping community finding algorithms and show that it outperforms all of these on this metric on Filmtipset and Twitter data sets.
+Moreover, we modify an existing structural based algorithm \emph{Louvain method} and supplement it with behavioral data in its input to compare its performance with our algorithm on both metrics \emph{like-mindedness} and \emph{modularity}.
+We observe that our algorithm achieves higher like-mindedness than what is obtained after this modification of Louvain method as well.
+We also observe that the modularity achieved by our algorithm is not significantly lower than what is obtained by the algorithms that only use structural properties of a graph with the objective of modularity maximization.
+The worst-case running time of our algorithm is $O({|V|}^2 \log |V|)$, which is slower than the best-known hierarchical clustering algorithms only by a factor of $O(\log |V|)$.